stridera/robotron2084gym/README.md

 _image, reward, done, info_

-- _Image_: The current frame of the game.
-Need to crop out the play area.
-Done this way to maintain parity with reading from the hdmi from the xbox.
+- _Image_: Returns the current cropped out play area.
 - _reward_: The current score.
 Probably want to change this to make it return a better reward.
 - _done_: All lives are exhausted.
 Game Over.
 - _info_: Currently returns nothing.
 Added to maintain parity with the open ai gym.